Hôtel de Ville station: History

 In 1974, the original Guimard entrance at rue de Lobau was moved to Abbesses, and is one of the only two remaining glass-covered "dragonfly" entrances, known as édicules (the other is at Porte Dauphine).
 It was listed as a historical monument on 25 July 1965.

-As part of the "Un métro + beau" programme by the RATP, the platforms of line 11 were renovated and modernised on 2005.
+As part of the Un métro + beau programme by the RATP, the platforms of line 11 were renovated and modernised on 2005.

 During the automation of line 1, the platforms of line 1 had undergone a series of upgrades.
 Over the weekend of 21–22 March 2009, its platforms were closed to raise its platform levels for the installation platform edge doors to improve passenger safety and for automation which were done in April 2010.
 During the construction period, the platforms of line 11 remained open, allowing for westward travel to Châtelet, where a transfer to line 1 was possible.
 The line was fully automated in December 2012.

 As part of modernization works for the extension of Line 11 to in 2023 for the Grand Paris Express, the station was closed from 8 September 2018 to 12 October 2018 to raise its platform levels and its surface tiled to accommodate the new rolling stock that will be used (MP 14) to accommodate the expected increase in passengers and to improve the station's accessibility.
 From 18 March 2019 to 16 December 2019, the station acted as line 11's western terminus when its original terminus, Châtelet, was closed for 9 months to lengthen the platforms to cater for 5-car trains as it could only cater for 4 at the time.
 Hence, trains arrived and departed from the western platform, usually used for trains heading to Châtelet, with the other platform temporarily not in use.
 On 11 December 2020, an additional entrance was opened at rue du Temple.

-In 2019, the station was used by 12 307 363 passengers, making it the 11th busiest of the Métro network out of 302 stations.
+In 2019, the station was used by 12 307 363 passengers, making it the 11th busiest of the Metro network out of 302 stations.

-In 2020, the station was used by 5,673,100 passengers amidst the COVID-19 pandemic, making it the 13th busiest of the Métro network out of 305 stations.
+In 2020, the station was used by 5,673,100 passengers amidst the COVID-19 pandemic, making it the 13th busiest of the Metro network out of 305 stations.